 HHP is committed to the training and development of all its employees and Board Members.
-Regular training needs assessments are carried out for Board Members which feed into Training Plans.
-A training programme for staff for 2017/18 has been compiled from training needs highlighted during the staff performance appraisal system.
-All managers who undertook ILM training have now successfully completed their training and received the appropriate accreditation.
+A new post has been established to support the Training and development of staff and Board members.
+Regular training needs assessments are carried out for Board Members which feed into Training Plans and a training programme for staff has been compiled from training needs highlighted during the staff appraisal process.